mairagee524/mairagee524/README.md

 ### ⚡ Fun facts:
 - I've seen my all-time favorite band, blink-182, (8) times and met them once as a VIP
 - I graduated from cosmetology school a couple years ago
-- I am a big "How I Met Your Mother" and "New Girl" fan
+- I am a big "How I Met Your Mother" and "New Girl" fan (basically any comedy sitcom)

 ### 😄 Pronouns: